 - Shelter Services: Board and care of animals impounded at the shelter.

 - Barking Dog Complaint Services: Provides a service to residents for dogs barking complaints in their neighborhood.

 The following residential rules and regulations are governed by the Yorba Linda Municipal Code.

-- Four adult dogs or cats are allowed per household.
-Every person owning or having custody of five (5) or more dogs or cats over the age of four (4) months must receive approval of a Conditional Use Permit by the Planning Commission.
+- Three adult dogs or cats are allowed per household.
+Every person owning or having custody of four (4) or more dogs or cats over the age of four (4) months must receive approval of a Conditional Use Permit by the Planning Commission.

 - Dogs over the age of 4 months who have been in the City more than 30 days are required to have a dog license and shall wear the license at all times.

 - Property owners or occupants are responsible for any animal cry or sound which may disturb the peace and comfort of the neighbors.